yagoferrer/map-tools/README.md

 <div id="myMap"></div>
 ```

-You can access the Google Instance via: `GMP.maps.myMap.instance`.
+Once instanciated you can access the Google Instance via: `GMP.maps.myMap.instance`.

 You can set any other native [map options](https://developers.google.com/maps/documentation/javascript/reference#MapOptions) it will just work.